The Amazing Spider-Man (TV series): Main

-The only characters to appear regularly in both the television series and comics were Peter Parker/Spider-Man, J. Jonah Jameson, and Aunt May.
-Joe "Robbie" Robertson (played by Hilly Hicks) also appeared, but only in the pilot.
-Farley Stillwell, a scientist in the Marvel universe, makes a cameo in Wolfpack.
-A different actress played Aunt May in each episode in which she appeared.

-In both these incarnations, J. Jonah Jameson's abrasive, flamboyant personality was toned-down, and the character was portrayed as more avuncular (though oftentimes still short-tempered).
+David White played J. Jonah Jameson in the pilot TV movie, but the character was recast for the series proper, played by Robert F. Simon.

+Hilly Hicks played Robbie Robertson of the Daily Bugle in the pilot TV movie but the character was not retained in the series.
+Hicks played a version of Robertson notably younger than his comic-book counterpart.

+Jameson's secretary Rita Conway is essentially Gloria "Glory" Grant of the comics, with a different name.
+The character was possibly renamed in partial tribute to comics writer Gerry Conway, who wrote for Spider-Man in the 1970s.

 Production

 During the mid-1970s, Marvel Comics publisher and Spider-Man's co-creator Stan Lee, sold CBS the rights to produce a prime time live-action Spider-Man series, to be made by producer Daniel R. Goodman.
 Actor Nicholas Hammond was cast in the lead role, though all of Spider-Man's stunts were performed by the series's stunt coordinator, Fred Waugh.
 Lee and Goodman fiercely clashed over the direction of the series during the initial production.
 Lee once said in an interview for Pizzazz magazine that he felt the series was "too juvenile".

 The series began as a backdoor pilot: a 90-minute movie known simply as Spider-Man which was broadcast on CBS TV network in September 1977, which was theatrically released internationally.
 In it, Peter Parker (as an intrepid university student) gains super powers after being bitten by a radioactive spider.
 He uses those powers to get a job at the Daily Bugle, and to stop a con man who is covertly using mind control for personal gain.

 The pilot garnered a 17.8 rating with a 30 share - CBS' highest rating for the entire year.
 However, citing concern over the pilot's relatively weak ratings in the lucrative adult-demographic (ages 18–49), CBS picked up the series for only a limited, five-episode order (those 5 episodes were aired in April and May 1978, at the tail-end of the 1977–78 TV season).
 This run of episodes debuted very well, with the first obtaining a 22.8 rating with 16.6 million viewers, making it the best-rated program for the week on CBS, and the eighth-best-rated program for the week, overall.
 The series ended up being the 19th-highest-rated show of the entire season, but CBS was reluctant to commit to giving the show a regular/fixed time slot for the 1978-79 season, as the series was expensive to produce and continued to underperform with older audiences.